microsoft/CoreTemplateStudio/docs/getting-started-developers.md

 - path:
  should point to the folder the .mstx file is located.
  (If the cli is launched in debug mode parh should point to a local template's directory, to synchronize a LocalTemplateSource)
+- template-platform:
+ Name of the selected template-platform (f.ex Web)

 Sample usage: